UnlimitedIP Self Reported Market Cap Reaches $16.65 Million (UIP)

 UnlimitedIP’s total supply is 2,839,985,525 coins and its circulating supply is 1,679,985,525 coins.
 The official website for UnlimitedIP is www.uip.group.

-It is usually not currently possible to buy alternative cryptocurrencies such as UnlimitedIP directly using U.S. dollars.
-Investors seeking to acquire UnlimitedIP should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy UnlimitedIP using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as UnlimitedIP directly using US dollars.
+Investors seeking to trade UnlimitedIP should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase UnlimitedIP using one of the exchanges listed above.

 Receive News & Updates for UnlimitedIP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for UnlimitedIP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.